thunderk/spacetac/README.md

 A ship gains experience during battles.
 When reaching a certain amount of experience points, a ship will automatically level up (which is, gain 1 level).
-Each level up will grant upgrade points that may be spent on Attributes.
+Each level up will grant upgrade points that may be spent to unlock options.

-A ship starts at level 1.
-There is no upper limit to level value (except 99, for display sake, but it may not be reached in a classic campaign).
+A ship starts at level 1, and may reach up to level 10.

 ### In-combat values (HSP)

 In combat, a ship's vitals are represented by the HSP system (Hull-Shield-Power):

 * **Hull** - Amount of damage that a ship can sustain before having to engage emergency stasis
-* **Shield** - Amount of damage that the shield equipments may absorb to protect the Hull
+* **Shield** - Amount of damage that the shields may absorb to protect the Hull
 * **Power** - Available action points (some actions require more power than others)

 These values will be changed by various effects (usage of equipments, sustained damage...).